XSarthakJain/Bit-Legion/README.md

 <h5> Target Audience : </h5>

 Our target audience is -:
-*	who is more interested in practical and theoretical knowledge.
+*	Students interested in enhancing theoretical as well as practical skills in data manipulation
-*	10th, 12th and Bachelor Course Students
+*	It is useful for 10th,12th Bachelor and Postgraduate Students.

 <h5> Course Alignment : </h5>